knights-lab/IMP-Open-Ref/README.md

+Code in this repo attempts to do open ref BURST using the IMP dataset.
+Currently about 10% of sequences are not hitting the reference database.
+With open-ref, we're able to get the number of non-hits down to only 2.2%.

     Reminder of what EMBALMER's output looks like Querylabel targetlabel percentid alignmentlength nummismatch numgap startposq endposq startpost endpost evalue bitscore taxonomy